20 Long Distance Relationship Tips

 Do not stalk their social media.
 You will go insane and mad.
 I always knew what was going on because I would investigate.
 It was starting to take over my life, and it was a sick thing for me to be doing.

-Because I was like there was no chill ever, and I would always be looking out for something to go wrong like I was scared.
-I wasn’t there to know what was going more all the time that I had to keep myself updated by stalking social media things.
+Because I was like there was no chill, I always looked out for something to go wrong like I was scared.
+I wasn’t there to know what was going on all the time, and I had to keep myself updated by stalking social media things.
+It was so unhealthy in something like this.
+You have to trust fully.
+If you can’t trust them, you’ll go insane.
+You must talk to each other and establish guidelines and boundaries for where you both stand.

 Suppose you’re a girl who doesn’t like your boyfriend or whoever selects girls’ pictures, making you uncomfortable.
 It’s such a tiny little thing, but if it bugs you that much, you’re worried about that.